 The information presented below regarding beneficial ownership of the Company's common stock has been presented in accordance with rules of the SEC and is not necessarily indicative of beneficial ownership for any other purpose.
 Under these rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares the power to vote or direct the voting of the security or the power to dispose or direct the disposition of the security.
 A person is also deemed to be the beneficial owner of any security as to which a person has the right to acquire sole or shared voting or investment power within 60 days through the conversion or exercise of any convertible security, warrant, option or other right.
-More than one person may be deemed to be a beneficial owner of the same securities.
+More than one person may be deemed to be a beneficial owner of the same s ecurities.

-Name of Beneficial Owner (Directors, Nominees and Executive Officers) Amount and Nature of Beneficial Ownership Percent of Class (%)
+Name of Beneficial Owner Amount and Nature of Beneficial

+(Directors, Nominees and Executive Officers) Ownership Percent of Class (%)

 Douglas C. Arthur 9,736

-Ken L. Burch
+Ken L. Burch 227,318

-Tracy Fitzsimmons
+Tracy Fitzsimmons 1,206

 John W. Flora 500

 Christopher E. French 965,165 4.07

-Richard L. Koontz, Jr 1,657
+Richard L. Koontz, Jr. 1,657

 Dale S. Lam 4,050

 Jonelle St. John 1,305

 James E. Zerkel II 30,971

 Earle A. MacKenzie 70,233

 Adele M. Skolits 1,878

 David E. Ferguson 19,932

-William L. Pirtle
+William L. Pirtle 18,969

-All directors, nominees and executive

-officers as a group (14 persons) Less than 1%.
+All directors, nominees and executive officers as a group (14 persons) Less than 1%.
 1,352,920 5.69